RileyXX/IMDB-Trakt-Syncer/README.md

 - Python Script to Update all Packages with Pip (Windows, Linux, Mac, ChromeOS, etc.) [Link #1](https://github.com/RileyXX/IMDB-Trakt-Syncer/wiki/Python-Script-to-Update-all-Packages-with-Pip-\(Windows,-Linux,-Mac,-ChromeOS,-etc\))

 ## Troubleshooting, Known Issues, Workarounds & Future Outlook
-- If any of your details change (passwords, logins, API keys, etc.), simply open `credentials.txt`, modify your details, save it and then run the script again.
-Alternatively, delete `credentials.txt` to reset the script and it will prompt you to enter your new details on the next run.
+- If any of your details change (passwords, logins, API keys, etc.), simply run `IMDBTraktSyncer --clear-user-data` to reset your credentials.
+Alternatively, open `credentials.txt`, modify your details, save it and then run the script again.
+You can also simply delete `credentials.txt` to reset the script and it will prompt you to enter your new details on the next run.
 - If IMDB requires a captcha on login, and you see "Not signed in" appear in the script, the captcha is likely the cause.
 To fix this, navigate to the IMDB website in your browser (preferably Chrome) from the same computer.
 If you're already logged in, log out and log back in.
 It may ask you to fill in a captcha.
 Complete the captcha and finish logging in.
 After successfully logging in on your browser, run the script again, and it should work.
 You may need to repeat this step several times if the issue persists.
 Adding a captcha solver to the script is being considered but not currently implemented.
 [Issue #2](https://github.com/RileyXX/IMDB-Trakt-Syncer/issues/2)
-- If you see an error about having the incorrect version of Chromedriver, uninstall it by running the following command in the command line: `python -m pip uninstall chromedriver-py`.
-In your Chrome browser, go to Settings > About Chrome and check the prefix for your version (e.g., 112... or 111).
-If the prefix matches your Chrome version, navigate to the [chromedriver-py releases page](https://pypi.org/project/chromedriver-py/#history) and find the latest version that matches the prefix for your Chrome version.
-Copy the version number you need (e.g 113.0.5672.63), then run the following command in the command line: `python -m pip install chromedriver-py==VERSION_NUMBER`.
-Replace `VERSION_NUMBER` with the version you copied and press enter.
-This will install the correct version of Chromedriver.
-Run the script again, and it should work.
-[Issue #16](https://github.com/RileyXX/IMDB-Trakt-Syncer/issues/16)
 - Due to IMDB's lack of API and rating import ability, this script uses an unconventional method that mimics using a web browser to set ratings on IMDB.
 Therefore, there are many points of failure that could arise.
 The script will be updated as best as possible.

 ## Screenshot